stansky/city-weather/README.md

 Due to the API call being in the `ComponentDidMount` lifecycle hook, the component will only display the weather data for the first city search.

-To fix this, I moved the API call logic to a new function, and call that in `ComponentDidMount` as well as `ComponentDidUpdate`, which will fire everytime the city prop is changed from the previous value.
+To fix this, I moved the API call logic to a new function, and call that in `ComponentDidMount` as well as `ComponentDidUpdate`, which will fire every-time the city prop is changed from the previous value.
 This will let the user search for a new city and display the weather without needing to reload the page.

 ## Refactoring

-The main refactoring work was changing this from a class component to a functional component so I could use the `useEffect` hook.
+The main refactoring work was changing this from a class component to a functional component, so I could use the `useEffect` hook.

 The logic is similar to before; `useEffect` will call an async method to do a fetch call to the weather API.
-The method will handle setting simple states for `loading` and `error` to condtionally render a screen-reader only message for loading, an an alert message for an unsuccessfull API call.
+The method will handle setting simple states for `loading` and `error` to conditionally render a screen-reader only message for loading, an alert message for an unsuccessful API call.

 The `useEffect` hook takes in the city prop as a param, so when that changes, the API will be called again to get new weather data.